mosip/mosip-infra/deployment/v3/external/iam/README.md

 ```
 $ ./get_pwd.sh
 ```
+## Rancher integration

+* If you have Rancher installed, enabled authentication with Keycloak using the steps given [here](https://rancher.com/docs/rancher/v2.5/en/admin-settings/authentication/keycloak/).
+* For users in keycloak assign roles - cluster and project roles.
+Under `default` project add all the namespaces.
+Then, for a non-admin user you may provide Read-Only role (under projects).

 ## Keycloak Init
 To populate base data of MOSIP:
 * Add mosip helm repo for Keycloak